Mutual Funds better than PPF

 Frequently Asked Questions

-To check your PPF balance, make sure you have an internet or mobile banking activated for your saving account.
-You can view the account balance by simply logging into your saving account.
+To check your EPF balance, the account holder must have an internet or mobile banking activated for your saving account.
+The account holder can view the EPF balance by simply logging into your saving account.

 SBI PPF calculator is an online tool that helps you in estimating the returns on the basis of the minimum amount invested.
 It shows the total investment made, interest earned and the maturity amount at the end of the maturity period.
 You need to submit the documents required for your address proof and identity proof like aadhar card, PAN card etc